-In 1798, Don Andres Ximenez built this fine three-story home and warehouse of coquina for he and his bride, Juana Pellicer Ximenez.
-Juana’s father, Francisco Pellicer led the Menorcan exodus of 1777 out of New Smyrna, from their illegal bondage by Dr. Andrew Turnbull.
-Pellicer brought approximately 600 people to St. Augustine at the invitation of British governor Colonel Patrick Tonyn.
+In 1798, Don Andrés Ximenez built this fine three-story house made of coquina for his wife Juana Pellicer and their children.
+Juana’s father, Francisco Pellicer led the Menorcan exodus of 1777 out of New Smyrna, from their bondage by Dr. Andrew Turnbull.
+Pellicer brought approximately 600 people to St. Augustine at the invitation of British Governor Colonel Patrick Tonyn.
 Francisco Pellicer was also a master carpenter and may well have been involved in the construction of this home.
-In his original site plan, Ximenez included a grocery story and storage room, tavern, and billiard hall on the first floor, family bedrooms and living area on the second floor, and servants/enslaved persons living areas on the third floor.
-There were also two large warehouses that butted up to each other – what we now know as the first floor guest rooms – along with a detached kitchen and washroom.
+Ximenez included a grocery store with a storage room and space for a billiards hall on the first floor, private family bedrooms and a living area on the second floor, and attic space on the third floor.
+There were also two large warehouses on the property along with a detached kitchen and washroom.

-In 1855, Miss Anderson sold the property to Louisa and moved to Tallahassee.
-Miss Fatio owned the property and kept it afloat during times of slavery, secession from the Union, re-occupation by Union troops in 1862, and Reconstruction.
-She died in 1875, having maintained the integrity, reputation, and prominence of this boarding house through a time when the term “boarding house” often had a very negative connotation.
+In 1855, Mrs. Anderson sold the property to Miss Fatio and moved to Tallahassee.
+Miss Fatio owned the property and kept it afloat during times of economic uncertainty, secession from the Union, re-occupation by Union troops in 1862, and Reconstruction.
+She died in 1875, having maintained the integrity, reputation, and prominence of this boarding house for almost 25 years.
+She also raised her nephew and nieces in the house.

 After Miss Fatio’s death, the house remained in her family until 1939.
 In that year, The National Society of The Colonial Dames of America in The State of Florida purchased the property, and began the decades long process of meticulously restoring and furnishing the home with the intent of making it a historic house museum.
 As it was for the almost 50 years it operated as a boarding house, the home today is still owned and operated by (mostly!) women.